Clay French

 Clayton "Clay" French (born October 7, 1980) is an American mixed martial artist who fought on Pride Fighting Championships, Sengoku, KOTC and other several fighting organizations.
 He holds a notable victory over TUF winner Mac Danzig by split decision and has trained with former UFC welterweight champion Matt Hughes.

 Biography

 Clay wrestled at Eastern Illinois University where he was coached by Matt Hughes who turned him on to Mixed martial arts.
 Clay became a KOTC lightweight title holder.
 He has since started fighting at Sengoku in Japan and he enjoys the Japanese fighting culture.

 he then began fighting in Titan Fighting Championships.
 Clay was the head coach of wrestling at St. Laurence High School from 2015-2017.

-Before Clay moved to Morton Freshman center, he worked as a computer teacher in a school nearby, Burnham Elementry.
+Before Clay moved to Morton Freshman center, he worked as a computer teacher in a school nearby, Burnham Elementary.

 Clay has since moved to be a teacher at Morton Freshman Center in Cicero, IL.
 In the 2017-2018 School year, he is a teacher in the TSI department, a part of the school meant to teach students how to work with computers.